jbanday808/Terraform-Full-Course-Aws/lessons/day08/README.md

 **Use cases:**
 - Creating N identical resources
-- Simple iteration over a list
+- Simple list-based iterations
-- When numeric index is sufficient
+- Lightweight scenarios

 **Limitations:**
-- Removing items from the middle of a list causes resource recreation
+- Removing an item shifts indexes
-- Less stable resource addressing
+- Can cause unnecessary recreations
-- Harder to maintain
+- Less stable than for_each

 ### FOR_EACH Meta-Argument